isaacnmm/pestpolicy-hugo2XX/content/posts/best-antifouling-paint-for-fiberglass/index.md

 Importantly, the super adhesive antifoul paint claims to deliver the best performance when used on fiberglass items, steel hulls, and wooden items.

-Pros:
-- Contain super active cuprous oxide ingredients 75%
-- Perfect viscosity and dont solidify in the open air.
-- Extra ablative and scratch-resistant properties
-- Strong contact coating and anti-peeling formula
-- Instant action stickiness and dilute to apply options.
+Pros: - Contain super active cuprous oxide ingredients 75% - Perfect viscosity and dont solidify in the open air. - Extra ablative and scratch-resistant properties - Strong contact coating and anti-peeling formula - Instant action stickiness and dilute to apply options.

 - Washable and stain-free on contact - Wont irritate skin or respiratory cavity during application - Nice fragrance and odor-free - Excellent penetration and super adhesive - Extra-large container and highly portable - Best use on fiberglass, steel hulls, and wooden items.

-Cons:
-- Slightly expensive
-- Irritates the eyes on contact
-- Needs dilution on some materials
+Cons: - Slightly expensive - Irritates the eyes on contact - Needs dilution on some materials

+> See Also: > Deck Stain for Weathered Wood

 ###  [6.
 Rust-Oleum Fiberglass Pint 207000 Topside Paint](https://www.amazon.com/dp/B000BZX092/?tag=p-policy-20)